 Women of the Movement

-In January 2022, ABC will release a TV series, “Women of the Movement,” honoring Mamie Till-Mobley and other female leaders in the civil rights movement.
-Tune in and join NPCA in calling on all Americans to push for the creation of a national park site that will do justice to the story of Emmett Till and Mamie Till-Mobley.
+In January 2022, ABC released a TV series, “Women of the Movement,” honoring Mamie Till-Mobley and other female leaders in the civil rights movement.
+Stream it on Hulu now and join NPCA in calling on all Americans to push for the creation of a national park site that will do justice to the story of Emmett Till and Mamie Till-Mobley.
 Sign our petition here.

 Get Action Alerts